AgoraIO/FaceUnity/Agora-Video-With-FaceUnity-Windows/README.md

 - For potential issues, you may take a look at our [FAQ](https://docs.agora.io/en/faq) first
 - Dive into [Agora SDK Samples](https://github.com/AgoraIO) to see more tutorials
-- Would like to see how Agora SDK is used in more complicated real use case?
+- Would like to see how Agora SDK is used in more complicated use case?
 Take a look at [Agora Use Case](https://github.com/AgoraIO-usecase)
 - Repositories managed by developer communities can be found at [Agora Community](https://github.com/AgoraIO-Community)
 - You can find full API document at [Document Center](https://docs.agora.io/en/)
 - If you encounter problems during integration, you can ask question in [Developer Forum](https://stackoverflow.com/questions/tagged/agora.io)